Tour de France records and statistics

-Twice the Tour was won by a racer who never wore the yellow jersey until the race was over.
+The Tour has been won on two occasions by a racer who never wore the yellow jersey until the race was over.
 In 1947, Jean Robic overturned a three-minute deficit on a 257 km final stage into Paris.
 In 1968, Jan Janssen of the Netherlands secured his win in the individual time trial on the last day.

 In addition to 1947 and 1968, in 1989 Greg LeMond overcame a +:50 deficit to Laurent Fignon on the last day of the race in Paris to win the race on the final day, however Lemond had worn the yellow jersey earlier in the race.
 This was the final time the last stage in Paris was held as an individual time trial.

 The Tour has been won four times by a racer who led the general classification on the first stage and held the lead all the way to Paris.
 Maurice Garin did it during the Tour's first edition, 1903; he repeated the feat the next year, but the results were nullified in response to widespread cheating.
 Ottavio Bottecchia completed a GC start-to-finish sweep in 1924.
 In 1928, Nicolas Frantz also led the GC for the entire race, and the final podium was made up of three riders from his Alcyon–Dunlop team.
 Lastly, Belgian Romain Maes took the lead in the first stage of the 1935 tour, and never gave it away.
 Similarly, there have been four tours in which a racer has taken over the GC lead on the second stage and held the lead all the way to Paris.
 After dominating the ITT during Stage 1B of the 1961 Tour de France Jacques Anquetil held the Maillot Jaune from the first day all the way to Paris.

 René Pottier, Roger Lapébie, Sylvère Maes, Fausto Coppi and Bradley Wiggins all won the Tour de France the last time they appeared in the race.
+Of these, only Coppi also won the yellow jersey on their Tour debut.

-Mark Cavendish is the all time leader in individual stage wins with 35.
+Mark Cavendish is the all-time leader in individual stage wins with 35.